cynicalico/cynicalico/README.md

 My free time is mostly spent working on my 2D graphics/game engine for C++, Baphomet.<br>
 I'm also well-versed in Python, especially for automation.

-I keep a small blog [here](https://www.peachesandplums.blog), and you can find me on Twitter @6eauregardes